qy-feng/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Qianyu Feng is a Ph.D. student of artificial intelligence at the UTS ReLER Lab.
-Her research interests include linguistic-vision cross-domain.
+Her research interests include linguistic-vision abd cross-domain.